 What Does It Cost to Hire a Lawyer?

-At Marc Whitehead & Associates, our attorneys work on a contingency fee arrangement on every Camp Lejeune contaminated water lawsuit case we pursue.
+At Marc Whitehead & Associates, our long term disability attorneys work on a contingency fee arrangement on every Camp Lejeune contaminated water lawsuit case we pursue.
 This means you do not pay attorney fees unless we recover money on your behalf.
 In this way, no matter how limited one’s budget might be, we can help.
 Costs are fully discussed at the outset of each case, and the initial consultation is free.

 Our advocacy on behalf of veterans and families who have lived and worked on the Camp Lejeune base is long-standing.